diegopedrazas96/LaravelVuejobPortal/commit.md

-fix vue select props type warning on 6/4/2018
+Update package dependencies on 5/14/2018